Student Trainee (Engineering)

 You should list any relevant performance appraisals and incentive awards in your resume as that information may be taken into consideration during the selection process.
 If selected, you may be required to provide supporting documentation.

-Basis for Rating: Qualified candidates will be assigned to one of three quality categories: Highly Qualified, Best Qualified, and Qualified.
+Basis for Rating: Qualified candidates will be assigned to one of three quality categories: Ideal Candidate, Strong Candidate, and Eligible Candidate.
 Veteran preference eligibles are listed ahead of non-preference eligibles within each quality category.

-- Best Qualified: This category will be used for those candidates who meet many of the criteria described above for the ideal candidate.
+- Strong: This category will be used for those candidates who meet many of the criteria described above for the ideal candidate.

-- Qualified: This category will be used for those candidates who meet the minimum qualifications of the position.
+- Eligible: This category will be used for those candidates who meet the minimum qualifications of the position.